Mindfulness and the 12 Steps

-There would appear to be much in common between Buddhist thought and the 12 Step recovery program practised by some in AA.
+There would appear to be much in common between Buddhist thought and the 12 Step recovery program practiced by some in AA.

 A number of books have made the connection between them.